juhasev/sample-ninja-help/integrations-research-defender.md

 ## Research Defender

 Research Defender is a premium service that helps you to cut down on panel fraud.
 It utilizes proprietary scoring techniques and a global database of survey participants to detect fraudsters.
-We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**. **Research Defender** integrates seamlessly with **Sample Ninja** existing fraud prevention tools, security flags, and ultimately, with panelists' health scores enabling you quickly eliminate any fraud in your panel.
+We recommend enabling Research Defender for all consumer panels, especially for **the Registration Survey**. **Research Defender** integrates seamlessly with **Sample Ninja** existing fraud prevention tools, security flags, and, ultimately, panelists' health scores, enabling you to eliminate any fraud in your panel quickly.

 ### Configuration